BryanAim/Professionals-Booking/heath_doc/docs/index.md

         index.md   # This document is about the overview of our website ( Services we provide through our website). service_provider.md  # Documantation of our websites' multiple service_provider information, availabe professionals information.
         Lab_worker.md # Documentation of a lab worker's services in our website.
-        Pharmacist.md # Documentation of a pharmacists' services in our website. service_provider_admin # Documentation of a service_provider admin's services in our website. professional.md # Documentation of a professional's services in our website. client.md # Documentation of the services a client avail from our website.
+        StoreManager.md # Documentation of a storeManagers' services in our website. service_provider_admin # Documentation of a service_provider admin's services in our website. professional.md # Documentation of a professional's services in our website. client.md # Documentation of the services a client avail from our website.